jpalumickas/mailerlite-ruby/examples/authentication.md

 end
 ```

-When you configured in file, you can request methods on `MailerLite` class
+When you configured global settings in file, then you can request methods
-directly.
+on `MailerLite` class directly.

 Example: